-B. High-performance computing pushes up the demand for ABF carrier boards
+A. High-performance computing pushes up demand for ABF carrier boards

 IC carrier boards can be divided into BT carrier boards, ABF carrier boards and EMC carrier boards according to the substrate material.
 BT carrier boards and ABF carrier boards are the main ones.
-The BT carrier board contains a glass fiber cloth layer, which is not easy to expand and contract with heat and has stable dimensions., The material is hard, the line is thick, and it is usually used in mobile phones and memory products.
-In contrast, ABF substrates were mostly used in processing chips, graphics chips and other products required by personal computers in the past due to their precise circuits, good electrical conductivity, and good chip performance.
-However, with the gradual rise of application requirements such as artificial intelligence, cloud computing, big data analysis, and 5G mobile communications, base stations, high-performance computers, and Netcom equipment all require high-performance computing chips.
-With the continuous improvement of the ABF carrier board process, the number of carrier boards can be greatly increased to more than 20 layers, and it has the advantages of fine line spacing and large area, so it has become a key product for the active development of domestic and foreign IC carrier board manufacturers.
+Among them, BT carrier boards contain glass fiber cloth layers, which are not easy to heat up and contract, and have stable dimensions. , hard material, thick lines, usually used in mobile phones and memory products.
+In contrast, ABF substrates are mostly used in processing chips, graphics chips and other products required by personal computers because of their more precise circuits, good conductivity, and good chip performance.
+However, with the gradual rise of application demands such as artificial intelligence, cloud computing, big data analysis, and 5G mobile communication, base stations, high-performance computers, and network communication equipment all need high-performance computing chips, and the requirements for the area of the carrier board and the number of layers are different.
+Significantly improved, with the continuous improvement of ABF carrier board manufacturing process, the number of carrier board layers can be greatly increased to more than 20 layers, and has the advantages of fine line spacing and large area, so it has become a key item for the active development of IC carrier board manufacturers at home and abroad.

-C. The rise of semiconductor technologies such as chiplets and heterogeneous integration attracts Chinese IC substrate manufacturers to accelerate their layout
+B. The rise of semiconductor technologies such as chiplets and heterogeneous integration has attracted semiconductor wafer, packaging and IC substrate manufacturers to accelerate their layout

-As domestic and foreign companies accelerate their investment in digital transformation, trends such as 5G communications, the Internet of Things, and artificial intelligence (AI) applications continue to develop, driving the demand for semiconductor chips to increase significantly, and accelerating the gradual rise of semiconductor technologies such as chiplets and heterogeneous integration.
-Attract my country's IC carrier board rulers to accelerate the layout.
-As far as chiplets are concerned, the large-scale multi-core design is divided into different tiny chips, each of which is enhanced in function and reduced in size, and then integrated into a fully functional chip through advanced packaging.
-In order to meet the requirements of diverse applications and specifications, semiconductor manufacturers have successively invested in the development of heterogeneous integration technologies, including TSMC, ASE, Samsung Electronics and other manufacturers have invested in the development of related technical solutions.
+As domestic and foreign enterprises accelerate their investment in digital transformation, trends such as 5G communication, Internet of Things, and artificial intelligence (AI) applications continue to develop, driving the demand for semiconductor chips to increase significantly, and accelerating the gradual rise of semiconductor technologies such as chiplets and heterogeneous integration.
+Attract IC substrate manufacturers in my country to accelerate their deployment.
+As far as chiplets are concerned, it is to divide the large-size multi-core design into different tiny chips, each of which enhances the function and reduces the size, and then integrates it into a chip with complete functions through advanced packaging.
+In order to meet the requirements of multiple applications and specifications, manufacturers of semiconductor wafers, packaging and IC substrates have all invested in the development of heterogeneous integration technology.

 For IC substrate manufacturers, in the past, it was believed that the rise of heterogeneous integration technology would lead to a decrease in the demand for IC substrates.
-With the development of packaging technology, the selection of carrier board production technology and materials is also significantly different, and the advanced packaging required for small chips will also significantly increase the area and number of layers of the carrier board.
-It is obvious that IC substrate manufacturers will play an important role in the field of heterogeneous integration, including Unimicron and Nanya PCB, which are both ASE's fan-out packaging partners.
-Among them, Unimicron has further laid out its panel-level fan-out packaging solutions, striving for more manufacturer's approval.
+However, the demand for IC substrates will continue to exist in the new process of heterogeneous integration, and different heterogeneous integration With the development of packaging technology, the selection of substrate production technology and materials is also obviously different, and the advanced packaging required for small chips will also significantly increase the area and number of layers of the substrate.
+It is obvious that IC substrate manufacturers will play an important role in the field of heterogeneous integration, including Unimicron and Nanya PCB, both of which are partners of ASE fan-out packaging.
+Among them, Unimicron is further planning for panel-level fan-out packaging solutions, striving for more Manufacturer's approval.